YIN AND YANG HEALING

 25,000-year cycle of our solar system through the Milky Way as the galaxy

-reflection, questioning and the chaos that goes with it.
-It began around 1940 and will last
+questioning and the chaos that goes with it.
+It began around 1940 and will last until about 3100.

 It is a time when a more yang approach to life and yangizing influences are needed to offset new ideas and concepts which tend to be yin.
 It is also an age of information which is yin and it is a radioactive age – with nuclear weapons and so on, which is also very yin and these must be balanced with a more yang diet and lifestyle and attitudes that are more yang such as taking responsibility for oneself.
 The former age, the Piscean age, by contrast was a more yang time with lead in the environment, for instance, and required more fruit and juices and salads in the diet than is required today.